ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 # AMD GPU Development Platform

-!!! note
-    This page is work in progress.
-More details on the GPU Development Platform and how to use it will be added as they become available.

-In early 2024 ARCHER2 users will gain access to a small GPU system integrated into ARCHER2 which is designed to allow users to test and develop software using AMD GPUs.
+In early 2024 ARCHER2 users gained access to a small GPU system integrated into ARCHER2 which is designed to allow users to test and develop software using AMD GPUs.